eddykang06/mini-gLM/README.md

 mini-gLM is a lightweight genomic language model trained on sequences from the hg38 human genome assembly.

 ## Model description
-mini-gLM uses byte-pair encoding (BPE) to tokenize DNA sequences, followed by an encoder only architecture consisting of sparse transformers with Mixture-of-Experts routing.
+mini-gLM uses byte-pair encoding (BPE) to tokenize DNA sequences, followed by relative positional encoding usign ALiBi.
+The model follows an encoder-only architecture consisting of sparse transformers with SwiGLU Mixture-of-Experts routing.
 The pre-training objective was masked token prediction, allowing mini-gLM to capture bidirectional sequence context.

 ## Repository structure